Send the link below via email or IMCopy

 Dedication of the Statue of Liberty

-In 1885, Bartholdi completed the statue, which was disassembled, packed in more than 200 crates, and shipped to New York.
-Over the next four months, workers reassembled the statue and mounted it on the pedestal; its height reached 305 feet including the pedestal.
+In 1885, Bartholdi completed the statue, which was taken apart, packed in more than 200 crates, and shipped to New York.
+Over the next four months, workers put the statue back together and mounted it on top of the pedestal; its height reached 305 feet including the pedestal.
 On October 28, 1886, President Grover Cleveland officially dedicated the Statue of Liberty in front of thousands of spectators.

 Millions immigrants passed by the Statue of Liberty on their way to Ellis Island where they would receive permission to enter the United States.
-These immigrants thought of the Statue of Liberty as a beacon of hope to the start of a new life, free of poverty and oppression.
+These immigrants thought of the Statue of Liberty as a symbol of hope to the start of a new life, free of poverty and oppression (cruelty).

 Start Date: 1875